You know what they say about assumptions, right?

 Say they download a specific asset off your website.
 That could auto-trigger a complimentary infographic that helps them in the area they are working on.

 Every Lead Wants the Same Amount of Content

-This is another aspect of personalization, but one that warrants its own category.
+This is another aspect of personalization that warrants its own category.
 Don’t assume that every lead wants the same amount of content.

-Some leads will want to be fed very large amounts of content about a diverse variety of topics within your niche.
-Others will want only a little content and will see a large amount of content sent to them as a nuisance.
+Some leads will want to be fed large amounts of content about various topics within your niche.
+Others will want only a little content and see a large amount of content sent to them as a nuisance.

 You can monitor who wants what by checking the opens and clicks on your nurture content.
 If a lead is ravenously devouring each bite of content you send, consider sending them just a bit more content each day/week.

-Keep doing this until you either reach a reasonable limit, or the lead starts to open less of your content.
+Keep doing this until you reach a reasonable limit or the lead starts to open less of your content.

 This is another great opportunity to create deeper insights into your target audiences.
 A marketing manager might open more content than the Chief Marketing Officer, or vice versa.
 See if there are patterns in who likes how much content.

 This will give you a better baseline when you start a new lead on your nurture track.

 This might be the worst misconception that some marketers make.
 If you have a lead that has been progressing through each stage of the buying process, then suddenly stops as your CTAs get more noticeable and action-oriented, don’t mark them as a loss.